rkurmbanshi/React.js-Interview-Questions/README.md

 - What is farward ref in react js

-- Explain setState is synchronous or asynchronous in useState Hook const [state, setState] = useState("");
+- Explain setState is synchronous or asynchronous in useState Hook<br/>
+  const [state, setState] = useState("");

 - Create custom hook for the API call